frida/frida-website/docs/javascript-api.md

     string

-## Dalvik
+## Java

-+   `Dalvik.available`: a boolean specifying whether the current process has the Dalvik VM loaded.
-Do not invoke any other `Dalvik` properties or methods unless this is the case.
++   `Java.available`: a boolean specifying whether the current process has the a Java VM loaded, i.e. Dalvik or ART.
+Do not invoke any other `Java` properties or methods unless this is the case.

-+   `Dalvik.enumerateLoadedClasses(callbacks)`: enumerate classes loaded right
++   `Java.enumerateLoadedClasses(callbacks)`: enumerate classes loaded right
     now, where `callbacks` is an object specifying:

     -   `onMatch: function (className)`: called for each loaded class with